royalrizen/Melody-Discord-Bot/README.md

 | `TOKEN`                 | Discord bot token          |
 | `UPLOADER_TECH_API_KEY` | API key for [uploader.tech](https://uploader.tech/)   |
 | `NASA_API_KEY`          | NASA API Key               |

+## Hosting

+You can use [render.com](https://render.com) to host your own private instance.
+Go to cron-jobs website and create a new ping service using the flask web server url obtained from render's dashboard.